Randy Degg

-Randy Degg (born September 28, 1984) is a former American football player.
+Randy "Nick" Degg (born September 28, 1984) is an American former professional arena football player.
 He played as a center for Northwood University.
 He was signed as an undrafted free agent by the Fort Wayne Fusion in 2007.

 College career

-He played as a center for Northwood University.
-During his junior and senior seasons he was named to the NCAA Division II All-American team.
-He was a teammate of Robert Height.
+Degg played as a center for Northwood University.
+He was named an honorable mention All-American by D2Football.com his junior year in 2005.
+He earned Don Hansen's Football Gazette second-team All-American honors as a senior in 2006.

 Professional career

 Fort Wayne Fusion

 He was signed as an undrafted free agent by the Fort Wayne Fusion in 2007.

 Amarillo Dusters

 Degg started as the team's center in 2008.

 Saginaw Sting

 Degg returned to the state of Michigan, and played with many of his former college teammates again, as the Saginaw Sting were preparing to move to the Indoor Football League after a 2008 CIFL Championship victory.

 Jacksonville Sharks

 In 2009, Degg signed with the Jacksonville Sharks.
-He is the franchises only Center, and started all 16 regular season games and one playoff game for the Sharks.
-Degg also doubles as the Sharks’ long-snapper for the kicking game.
-In 2011 Degg was named first team All AFL and won the ArenaBowl with the Jacksonville Sharks.
+He was the team's only center, and started all 16 regular season games and one playoff game for the Sharks.
+Degg also doubled as the Sharks’ long snapper for the kicking game.
+In 2011, Degg was named first-team All-Arena and won the ArenaBowl with the Sharks.